odow/SDDP.jl/docs/src/index.md

 ## Formulating the problem

+... still to do ...

+For now, go look at the examples.

 ### The Asset Management Problem

 The goal of the asset management problem is to choose an investment portfolio